ourlifeloop/marketing/src/cms/careers/onboarding-specialist.md

 As part of the Customer Success Team, this position will be cross trained on all facets of customer success during onboarding.
 This will include being trained on Implementation and Support.

-In this position, you will be responsible for …

-Conduct all Customer Trainings (Includes initial onboarding training and monthly refreshers.)

-Will help conduct LifeLoop University Beginner and Pro Courses (Monthly Webinar Trainings open to all customers.)

-Utilize Mailchimp to create monthly customer communication emails.

-Help keep all LifeLoop Learning Community documents, FAQs, and Videos up to date and relevant as the LifeLoop platform changes.

-***Additional Duties***

-Offer ongoing support for the Customer Support Team during high volume periods.

-Provide any needed 1:1 supplemental customer training.

-Conduct Resident and Connection trainings as well as

-Stay up to date on product releases, updates, and bug fixes.

 ***Required Knowledge, Skills, and Abilities***

 **Customer service** – a good portion of the Onboarding Support Specialist’s day will be interacting with customers through 1:1 training.
 Providing that “next level” of customer service and training is where LifeLoop stands out.
 Personal qualities needed to do so include, but are not limited to:

-* * * Providing valuable guidance and recommendations on product usage
+* Providing valuable guidance and recommendations on product usage
 * Showing empathy
 * Possessing a calm demeanor
 * Ability to educate and communicate clearly and concisely.
 * Ability to answer questions quickly and efficiently.
 * Be comfortable on video during trainings and be able to think on the fly.

 **Computer Literacy** - required to learn and become proficient with internal systems and the LifeLoop Platform.
 Some frequently used systems include Microsoft Excel, Word, SharePoint, Zoom, Canva, Camtasia, and Google docs.